isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 		<label for="accordion4">For Existing Gardeners</label>
 		<div>
 			<details>
-				<summary>Can existing gardeners re-apply to continue gardening at their allotment garden plot after the end of the 3-year TOL?</summary>
+				<summary>Can existing gardeners re-apply to continue gardening at their allotment garden plot after the end of the TOL period?</summary>
-				<p style="margin-top: 5px; margin-bottom: 25px">Before the 3-year Temporary Occupation Licence (TOL) expires, existing gardeners who have maintained good gardening etiquette will be contacted by NParks officers to offer them an additonal 3-years TOL.
+				<p style="margin-top: 5px; margin-bottom: 25px">Before the Temporary Occupation Licence (TOL) expires, existing gardeners who have maintained good gardening etiquette will be contacted by NParks officers to offer them an additonal 3-years TOL.
 The terms and conditions and fees for the allotment garden plot may be updated from time to time and allotment gardeners are requested to read the updated terms and conditions of the TOL.</p>
 			</details>
 			<details>
 				<summary>What does it mean to maintain good gardening etiquette?</summary>